Weazllfw/CanDoBusiness2025/Documentation/AdminDashboard.md

 ## 2. Access Control

--   Access to the Admin Dashboard page (`/admin`) is restricted to users whose email addresses are present in a predefined list (`ADMIN_EMAILS`) within the `cando-frontend/src/app/admin/page.tsx` component.
+Access to administrator functionalities is typically managed at two levels:

+-   **Frontend UI Access**: The Admin Dashboard page (e.g., `/admin`) often restricts UI visibility.
+For example, in `cando-frontend/src/app/admin/page.tsx`, this might be controlled by checking if the logged-in user's email is in a predefined `ADMIN_EMAILS` list.
+This is a client-side or page-level control.
+-   **Backend Privileges**: True administrative privileges for accessing sensitive data or executing restricted actions are enforced at the database level.
+This relies on the `internal.is_admin(user_id)` SQL function and related mechanisms like `internal.ensure_admin()`.

+For comprehensive details on how administrators are identified and managed, including the workings of `internal.is_admin()`, please refer to `Documentation/AdministratorSystem.md`.

--   Users who are not logged in are redirected to the login page (`/auth/login`).
+Users who are not logged in are typically redirected to the login page (e.g., `/auth/login`).
+Logged-in users who do not meet admin criteria (both frontend and backend where applicable) should be prevented from accessing admin resources or functionality.
--   Logged-in users who are not on the `ADMIN_EMAILS` list are redirected to the main feed (`/feed`).

 ## 3. Key Features & Components